Wildlife Safari in India and Africa

 In addition, just over 2 000 small operators will be trained on tourism awareness, while over 800 will be trained in business management, human resource management, financial management and marketing.

-would launch a tourism safety and awareness strategy, involving "pro-active measures as well as support measures where incidents have occurred", in September.
+Van Schalkwyk added that the department would launch a tourism safety and awareness strategy, involving "pro-active measures as well as support measures where incidents have occurred", in September.

 Source: BuaNews :